SPI Engine Instruction Set Specification

 t

 The sleep instruction stops the execution of the command stream for the specified amount of time.
-The time is based on the external clock frequency the configuration value of the prescaler register and the time parameter of the instruction.
-A fixed delay of two clock cycles (fast, not affected by the prescaler) is the minimum, needed by the internal logic.
+The sleep time relies on the external clock frequency, the configuration value of the prescaler register, and the time parameter of the instruction.
+Also, a 2 clock-cycle delay is required for internal logic (fast clock, not prescaled).

 Bits